mfontanini/cppkafka/README.md

 You can generate the documentation by running `make docs` inside the build directory.
 This requires _Doxygen_ to be installed.
 The documentation will be written in html format at `<build-dir>/docs/html/`.

+Make sure to check the [wiki](https://github.com/mfontanini/cppkafka/wiki) which includes some documentation about the project and some of its features.